Tribal braids are as old as the history of African cultures. Today, braids are fast moving away from being a thing of the past.

 This hairstyle incorporates a braid or twist, starting from the crown of the head running through to the center.
 Medium or thin-sized braids either fall loose to the sides or are braided into an updo.
 The Fula touch comes with rings and beads that adorn the braids.

 Box Braids can go out of the regular jurisdiction into something easy and simple with cuffs.
 They can also be installed as full tribal braids with a mix of the Fulani style.

 Box braids are defined by the way they are sectioned into squares before braiding.
 You can have cords woven around the length of some of the braids.

 Jumbo braids are a variant of box braids that give you a well-pronounced look.
 The signature look is defined by the thickness and length of the braids.
 Rings, hair cuffs, and beads that adorn the length of the braids create a unique traditional effect.

 Women with very thick and dense hair will jump on this one because it is installed in almost no time and is still very elegant.

 4. Ghana Braids

-As the name implies, Ghana braids are the traditional hairstyle of a West African country, Ghana.
-Ghana braids are recreated with different braiding patterns.
+Ghana braids are the traditional hairstyle of the women of a West African country, Ghana.
+These braids are recreated with different braiding patterns.

 5. Center or Middle Part Tribal Braids